“There is nothing more fundamental than knowing what you are putting in your mouth.”

-I live in the Mid-Atlantic which does not produce the hard wheat that is conducive for bread baking.
-I purchase wheat grown in the Midwest.
+I live in the Mid-Atlantic, which does not produce the hard wheat conducive to bread baking.
+I purchase grain grown in the Midwest.

 Home Milling is Easy and Quick

-Mills are easier to operate than most kitchen appliances and gadgets.
+Mills are more comfortable to operate than most kitchen appliances and gadgets.
 You press the switch to “on,” pour in the desired grain, and in seconds you have a powerhouse of powdered nutrition.

 First, let me dispel a nasty rumor circulating out there about wheat: there is no genetically modified (GMO) wheat grown, at present, in the United States.
-This information is a friendly tip to you so that you aren’t tempted to pay extra for an unnecessary GMO label.
+This information is a helpful tip so that you don’t pay extra for an unnecessary GMO label.
 When you mill your wheat, you control the quality of the whole grain that you purchase.
-As for other grains, if purchasing non-GMO grain is a priority for you, check with the distributor for details.
+As for other grains, if buying non-GMO grain is a priority for you, check with the distributor for details.

 Freshly milled grains provide a unique flavor and texture to bread and baked goods.
 The flavorless fake white flour limps along in recipes.
 It needs the help of other ingredients in the recipe, namely sugar, to carry it through.
-Whereas, the flavor in whole grains showcases itself without the need of added flavors.
+At the same time, the flavor in whole grains showcases itself without the need for added flavors.

 With so many grains available, you will enjoy experimenting with a variety of grains in your recipes.
 One of the easiest bread to make is an artisan loaf.
-Tabitha Alterman’s recipe for “Basic No-Knead Bread” ranks as one of my all time favorites to use.
-Her book, Whole Grain Baking Made Easy: Craft Delicious, Healthful Breads, Pastries, Desserts, and More – Including a Comprehensive Guide to Grinding Grains is rarely returned to its designated space on my kitchen bookshelf because I am constantly referring to it for recipes.
+Tabitha Alterman’s recipe for “Basic No-Knead Bread” is one of my all-time favorites to use.
+Her book, Whole Grain Baking Made Easy: Craft Delicious, Healthful Bread, Pastries, Desserts, and More – Including a Comprehensive Guide to Grinding Grains is rarely returned to its designated space on my kitchen bookshelf because I am constantly referring to it for recipes.

 For the most part, you can use a basic recipe for bread or baked goods and substitute any non-GF grain.
-Gluten-free grains may require additional ingredients in order to achieve the desired result.
+Gluten-free grains may require additional ingredients to achieve the desired result.

-It is liberating to know learn that bread and baked goods made with home-milled grains are not forbidden foods.
+It is liberating to learn that bread and baked goods made with home-milled grains are no longer forbidden foods.
 I concur with Sue Becker of Bread Beckers Bakery, “As real bread returns to its rightful place as the staff of life, may this small investment of time” in grinding flour at home result in a deeper connection with food.

 Milled Grain is Closer to Nature

 God writes his message of love to us everywhere, even in the way he created the grains of the field.
-Unfortunately, man often tries to alter God’s design for the sake of convenience and economics.
+Unfortunately, we try to alter God’s design for the sake of convenience and economics.

-I earn a small commission from products that I link in this post.
+I earn a small commission from products that I link to in this post.
 I only recommend products that I have tried myself.
-You will not pay more for products purchased from this page.
-The commission helps me to maintain this site.
-Thanks!